Fires preparation measures to protect yourself and fortify your home.

 Be prepared to evacuate

 Plan evacuation routes: Create a wildfire action plan that includes several evacuation routes and exits in case any are closed off.
-You can use the maps on Fire Factor to determine which routes might be safest.
-You should also determine where to go, assign a meeting place, prepare an emergency kit list and an emergency contact list to help you stay up to date on fire progress.
+You can use the maps on Fire Factor® to determine which routes might be safest.
+You should also determine where to go, assign a meeting place, and prepare an emergency kit list and an emergency contact list to help you stay up to date on fire progress.

 Animal/pet plan: Determine where you can evacuate animals or pets in case of a wildfire as not all shelters will allow pets.